shuaills/myECE408/mini-dnn-cpp-master/readme.md

 make
 ```

-Run `./demo`.
+Run `./train` first to get model parameters.
+Then run './inference' to test your CUDA code.

 Result:
-simple neural network with 3 FC layers can obtain `0.97+` accuracy on MNIST testset.
+simple neural network with 3 FC layers can obtain `0.86+` accuracy on Fashion MNIST testset.
-LeNet-like CNN can obtain `0.98+` accuracy on MNIST testset.